waxzce/lora-rust-rn2903-rn2483/README.md

 This crate provides a safe, idiomatic interface using cross-platform native serial functionality via `serialport`.
 This supports, for instance, a LoStik connected to a USB TTY or virtual COM port, or a RN2903 connected via a TTL serial interface.

+This crate is available under the GNU General Public License, version 3.0 only, and does not directly depend on unstable crates.

 ## Example